SmikshaK/Angular-Learning/README.md

 ng e2e	               - Builds and serves an Angular application, then runs end-to-end tests.

 We shall learn the default component structure and the create our own component as well.

+Steps to follow to get started:
+1. Installing IDE(VS Code), angular, node js.
+2. Install Angular cli by typing in cmd- npm install -g @angular/cli
+3. Creating a new ng project- ng new AngularLearning
+4. Go into directory- cd AngularLearning
+5. And to get started- ng serve (Find the app on http://localhost:4200/ on your local browser)

+See the default code in first commit.